4 Simple Ways to Improve your ERP System with ERP Extensions

-The truth about ERP bolt-ons reveals mixed results depending on the path you choose.
-In this post, we’ll discuss the good, the bad and the ugly risk associated with ERP bolt-on extensions, so you can make the right decision for your business.
+The truth about ERP extensions reveals mixed results depending on the path you choose.
+In this post, we’ll discuss the good, the bad, and the ugly risks associated with ERP extensions, so you can make the right decision for your business.

-Sometimes, key benefits a company wants from an ERP are not part of the purchased ERP package you selected to implement.
-A business can get missing capabilities and extend the value of their ERP with an additional application or module, fondly referred to as a “bolt-on.”
+When a business purchases an ERP package, sometimes they find that the key desired functionality is missing.
+A business can improve capabilities and extend the value of its ERP with an additional application or module, often referred to as an ERP Extension.

-ERP bolt-ons provide very specific functionality or technology to complement ERP systems.
-CRM, advanced supply chain management, vendor relationship management and HR modules are typical examples of bolt-ons.
+ERP Extensions provide very specific functionality or technology to complement ERP systems.
+CRM, advanced supply chain management, and vendor relationship management are typical examples of ERP Extensions.

-There are basically four ways to add specific functionality with an ERP bolt-on, but each has its own level of benefits and risks.
-Understanding the makeup of good, bad, and potentially ugly risks for each will make your road ahead much smoother.
+There are basically four ways to add specific functionality with an ERP Extension, but each has its own level of benefits and risks.
+Understanding the makeup of good, bad, and potentially ugly risks for each choice will make the road ahead much smoother.

-Implement an add-on module from your ERP provider.
-Risk Rating: Usually pretty good A bolt-on application developed by your ERP provider is a good choice.
-It will add value to their core product, likely be fully integrated, use the same platform, and have good customer support from a team you’re likely already using.
-To reduce implementation risk, some ERP consultants advise new customers to become competent with a core ERP package first before extending.
-Then, later circle back and implement a bolt-on.
-However, if a substantial part of your ERP justification results from a bolt-on module, you need to either implement the bolt-on at original go-live, or find an ERP package with the desired capabilities built into the core functionality.
+Implement an Add-on Module from your ERP Provider: Risk Rating: Low An ERP Extension application developed by your ERP provider is a good choice.
+It will a) add value to the core ERP product, b) likely be fully integrated, c) use the same platform, and d) have good customer support from a team you’re likely already using.
+To reduce implementation risk, some ERP consultants advise new customers to become competent with the out-of-the-box ERP package first, then circle back later to implement an extension.
+However, if a substantial part of your ERP cost justification includes the functionality driven by the extension module, you should implement the extension at original go-live, or find an ERP package with the desired functionality included in the core package.

-Implement a product from your ERP vendor’s partner: Risk Rating: Not too bad Reliable ERP providers and implementation consultants offer their customers bolt-ons developed by partners to help their customers get more out of their own ERP systems.
+Implement a Product from your ERP Vendor’s Partner: Risk Rating: Usually Low In order to help their customers get more out of their own ERP platforms, reliable ERP providers and implementation consultants offer their customers extension products developed by partners.
 This approach can be very successful for all parties when there is a harmonic convergence of platform, interface, and integration.
-Third-party bolt-ons can have connectivity complications, unfriendly user interfaces, and may even have conflicts with other benefits of the core ERP.
-In cases where bolt-ons are built on a different technology platform than the ERP software, it makes interfaces even more difficult to design, develop, test, and support.
+On the other hand, third-party extensions can have connectivity complications, unfriendly user interfaces, and may even have conflicts with other benefits of the core ERP.
 When an important interface fails, it can affect the business and users in a significant way.
-Always ask to speak with reference customers during evaluation.
+ALWAYS ask to speak with reference customers during evaluation.

-Unsupported bolt on from a non-partner: Risk Rating: Could get ugly Think twice, and then one more time before implementing or integrating any unsupported solution!
+Unsupported Extension Solution from a Non-Partner: Risk Rating: Could Get Ugly Think twice, and then one more time before implementing or integrating any unsupported solution!

-ERP Bolt-ons can be life-saving, efficiency-boosting technologies—if implemented correctly.
+ERP Extensions can be life-saving, efficiency-boosting technologies—if architected and implemented correctly, with the core ERP in mind.
 Ample due diligence during your evaluation period can help you avoid encountering ugly headaches later.

 Today’s ERP solutions run so well, many companies view them as set-and-forget systems.
 But just as your ERP technology regularly changes, so too do your business’ needs and requirements.
 That means almost every company can benefit from an ERP jump start now and again.
 We talked with our ERP experts, and they gathered four easy ways to improve ERP performance and efficiency—for little to no cost.